 You are liable for the fee even if you do not have any radio or television.

 Hans lives in Denmark and is subject to unrestricted taxation in Sweden.
 He owns a forest property in Sweden and is taxed in Sweden for income through the property.
 This income is taxed as income from business operations.
-Consequently, Hans is liable for the public service fee in Sweden, since he is subject to unrestricted taxation, has a taxable earned income and reached the age of 18 years on 1 January 2019.
+Consequently, Hans is liable for the public service fee in Sweden, since he is subject to unrestricted taxation, has a taxable earned income and is 18 years old.

 Individuals who do not have any taxable income earned income are not liable for any public service fee.
 For example, this applies to students who only receive student financing from the Swedish National Board of Student Aid (CSN) or to individuals who are living strictly on welfare.